Githubneos/Keerthan_2025/navigation/about.md

 - **DIY Projects and Makerspace Activities**: Building things with my hands, like making model bridges, rockets, or even simple machines.
 - **Aerospace and Space Exploration**: Fascinated by rockets, space missions, and how spacecraft are designed to explore the universe.

----
-layout: page
-title: Movies and Their Summaries
-permalink: /movies/
----

-# Movie Images and Summaries

 <div id="movie-summaries">
   <!-- Summaries and images will be loaded here dynamically -->